 Colette Kelly.
 Colette has joined the partnership at Shearman Bowen and Co.
 Colette qualified as a solicitor in 1996 , and was previously a senior associate at Russell-Cooke and a partner at Sternberg Reed.
 Congratulations Colette!

-Hillsborough Lawyers Birnberg Peirce & Partners took the lead, advising 74 of the families of deceased at the Inquiry.
+Anna Morris and the Hillsborough Lawyers Birnberg Peirce & Partners took the lead, advising 74 of the families of deceased at the Inquiry.
 Barristers acting for the families included Anna Morris (who blogged about the experience here )

 Rick Shearman and Mark Bowen Rick and Mark set up Shearman Bowen 15 years ago, and the firm celebrates that landmark this month (July 2016) Congratulations!